Michael Huger

-Michael Anthony Huger (born June 27, 1970) is an American college basketball head coach, most recently for his alma mater Bowling Green Falcons team.
+Michael Anthony Huger (born June 27, 1970) is an American college basketball coach who is an assistant coach for Temple.
+Prior to Temple, he was the head coach for his alma mater Bowling Green Falcons team.
 Huger is a native of New York City.

-Huger was hired in April 2015.
-Bowling Green is his first head coaching job.
-He was fired on March 5, 2023.

 Playing career

 He was a star player at Bowling Green from 1989 to 1993, playing under Coach Jim Larranaga.
 As a player at Bowling Green, Huger was named second-team all-MAC as a junior and first-team all-MAC as a senior.
 He is 6th all-time on BG's 3-point FG% list.
 He made two appearances in the National Invitational Tournament as a player.

 After Bowling Green, Huger played professional basketball in Europe from 1993 to 2005, including Finland, Holland and Belgium.
 He was the Dutch League MVP in 1996, scoring 25.3 points and adding 5.8 assists and later was First-Team All-Belgium for 2000 and 2004—both seasons in which his teams won the Belgium Cup.